Adolescence Science Education (7–12), M.A.T.

 Applicants must submit two appropriate letters of recommendation and are interviewed.

-Applicants to Pre-Service must submit scores on the Content Specialty Test (CST) in the discipline of specialization and a copy of their New York State teacher certification.
-Applicants must have a minimum undergraduate grade point average of 3.00.
-A minimum grade point average of 3.00 in graduate courses is required to maintain matriculation.
+Applicants to concentration A must submit scores on the Content Specialty Test (CST) in the discipline of specialization and a copy of their New York State teacher certification.
+Applicants must have a minimum undergraduate grade point average (GPA) of 3.00.
+A minimum GPA of 3.00 in graduate courses is required to maintain matriculation.

 Each student is evaluated individually based upon prior experiences.
 Based upon this evaluation and the current certification requirements of the New York State Education Department, courses in education or another department may be substituted for required courses with permission of the program coordinator.
 For transfer credits see the section “Rules about transfer courses and credits” in the Graduate Bulletin for more updated and complete information.